AIA CREDIT: Yes

 - Discuss investigative measures utilized to assess the degradation or failure and explore measures that designers can implement.

-Rebecca Booth joined Raths, Raths & Johnson, Inc. (RRJ) in 2013 and is a licensed Architect in the state of Illinois.
-At RRJ, she performs facade investigations involving condition survey documentation, repair design, construction administration, and litigation support.
+Rebecca Booth is an Architect at Raths, Raths & Johnson, Inc., a national engineering, architecture and forensics consulting practice.
+She has specialized in facade investigations involving condition survey documentation, repair design, construction administration, and litigation support.
 Her project experience has involved the evaluation of a range of materials and systems including windows, curtain walls, roofing, sealants, stucco, and exterior insulation and finish systems (EIFS).
 She is a Certified Document Technologist (CDT) through Construction Specifications Institute (CSI) and is certified with the National Council of Architectural Registration Board.

-Dennis Johnson has over 40 years of experience in investigations, repair design, construction quality assurance programs, design peer review, and performance testing of exterior wall systems, fenestration systems, and glazing materials.
+Dennis Johnson is a Principal at Raths, Raths & Johnson, Inc. and has over 40 years of experience in investigations, repair design, construction quality assurance programs, design peer review, and performance testing of exterior wall systems, fenestration systems, and glazing materials.
 He has specialized in exterior wall system investigations, including window, curtain wall, and skylight systems with air infiltration, water leakage, material, and other performance related problems.
 He is currently on the Board of Directors serving as Vice President of the Insulating Glass Certification Council (IGCC).

 For BEC Chicago members, an RSVP invite will be sent out approximately 7 to 10 days in advance of event.
 For non-BEC Chicago members interested in attending, you may contact Jeff Diqui at firstname.lastname@example.org to request an invite.
 The inviation will include a link to a mandatory RSVP.